If you’ve been around here for very long, you’ve heard me talk about how important it is for your child’s room to be DARK!

 Having a room pitch black is not only good for our kids’ sleep, but for ours, too!

-And as you can see, while there are unfortunately many choices out there that just don’t do the job, there are some really great options to choose from to make sure your child’s bedroom at home stays totally dark, as well as their sleeping environment while you’re away, so everyone can continue getting great rest.
+And as you can see, while there are unfortunately many choices out there that just don’t do the job, there are some really great blackout products to choose from to make sure your child’s bedroom at home stays totally dark, as well as their sleeping environment while you’re away, so everyone can continue getting great rest.

 With Grace,